-You can also follow one of the 13 official pace teams targeting finish times from 3 to 5 hours.
+You have the opportunity to follow one of the 13 official pace teams targeting finish times from 3 to 5 hours.
 They will be wearing coloured balloons indicating their finish times.

-All runners who finish the race within the official course time limit receive a medal after crossing the finish line.
+All runners who finish the race receive a medal after crossing the finish line.

-Be aware that medals will be handed out all the way down along the finishing area in order to avoid queueing.
-It is possible to have your medal engraved in the Runners Area.
+Be aware that medals will be handed out all the way down along the finishing area in order to avoid congestion at the finish line.

 Medical staff and doctors are present at the start and finish as well as on the course and at all hydration zones.

-You may use the back of your bib number to inform about any medical conditions or health problems that the medical staff should be aware of in case of an emergency.
+You have the option of using the back of your bib number to inform about any medical conditions or health problems that the medical staff should be aware of in case of an emergency.